Vanguard vs. Fidelity 2021: Here’s the Best Robo-Advisor

 A robo-advisor automates investing, which could be useful whether you’re new to investing or experienced but lacking the time to actively manage your portfolio.
 The two brokerages offer both kinds of investing — actively managed trades or passive investing designed for long-term growth.

 Vanguard got its start as a direct-to-consumer mutual fund company but has since evolved into a full-fledged brokerage firm, offering everything from stocks and bonds to options, mutual funds, exchange-traded funds and more.
 Vanguard also offers a robo-advisory platform known as Vanguard Digital Advisor.

 Fidelity has always been a low-price leader when it comes to stock trading, and now its commissions for online stock, ETF and option trades have dropped to $0.
 Fidelity also has a well-regarded mutual fund family and a robo-advisory platform dubbed Fidelity Go.

 Vanguard’s mutual funds are award-winning because of their low-fee structure and solid performance over time.
 Whether you choose a full brokerage product or the low-cost Vanguard Digital Advisor, you’ll likely make a good choice.
 On the other hand, Fidelity has broader investment options.
 You can even purchase Vanguard funds through Fidelity.
 Unlike Vanguard, you can get started with less than $3,000 although fees are higher than Vanguard’s.
 Take a closer look at how Vanguard vs. Fidelity compare.

 How Do Vanguard and Fidelity Compare?

-Overall, Vanguard and Fidelity have inexpensive, well-run robo-advisor platforms.
+Overall, Vanguard or Fidelity have inexpensive, well-run robo-advisor platforms.
 A side-by-side comparison of various features can help you pick the right one.

 |Annual management fees||0.15%||0.35%|